paulross/skiplist/docs/source/rolling_median.rst

     [0.0,      math.nan,      2.0,      3.0,      4.0, 5.0, 6.0, math.nan, 8.0, 9.0],
     [math.nan, math.nan, math.nan, math.nan, math.nan, 2.0, 3.0,      4.0, 5.0, 6.0],

-Another example, the first row is the input, the second the output.
+Another example where [3] is now a NaN, the first row is the input, the second the output.
 Window length is 5:

 .. code-block:: python